 - Intro to sport skills.
 Teach basic hand-eye coordination skills.
 Each week you could focus on a different skill required for a different sport – throwing a ball, catching a ball, kicking the ball.

 - Moviegoer madness.
-Many local theaters offer free or reduced-priced movies during the summer.
+Many local theaters offer free or reduced-priced movies.
 Take elementary-aged kids to a movie and meet for snacks and to discuss the movie afterward.

 - Dance days.
 Invite the children to learn to dance by checking out how-to DVDs at the library.
 Crank up the classical music and allow them to freeform dance at the end of each camp session.